bruno-braga/open_mas_docker_opt/README.md

 #### Netlogo_Output

-This folder contains some `.txt` files that comes from the NetLogo's simulation, providing information about real-time cycle, agents that ended the simulation alive and so on.
+This folder contains some `.txt` files that come from NetLogo's simulation, providing information about the real-time cycle, agents that ended the simulation alive, and so on.

 #### Py: